christopherwhull/airsquawk/FUNCTIONS_DOCUMENTATION.md

 **Display:**
 - Summary counts per source
 - Sortable table with airline code, name, flight count, unique aircraft, last seen
+ - Each airline entry now includes `topType` and `topManufacturer` fields to indicate the most common aircraft type and manufacturer observed for that airline in the selected time window.

 ---